MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/modifying-an-existing-pip-in-rnpips.md

 3. At the command prompt, type **CScript InstallDTD.vbs**, and then press ENTER.

     > [!NOTE]
-    >  You only have to do steps 1 and 2 one time after you install [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)].
+    >  You only have to do steps 1 and 2 one time after you install BizTalk Server.

 4. Start **Microsoft Visual Studio 2012**.